bobosola/ComfyUI-reboot/README.md

 ### Acknowledgements

 This is based on watarika's [ComfyUI-exit](https://github.com/watarika/ComfyUI-exit).
 I just amended it for my purpose.
-So many thanks to him.
+So many thanks to him for leading the way.

 ### Change Log
-- v1.0.0 (07-Oct-2025) - 1st release.
+- v1.0.0 (07-Oct-2025) - first release.
-- v1.0.1 (07-Oct-2025) - fixed broken logo URL for Comfy Registry
+- v1.0.1 (07-Oct-2025) - fix broken logo for Comfy Registry